-Sources of operational risk are monitored through HFUKL's risk register.
+Sources of operational risk are actively identified, assessed, and monitored through HFUKL's risk register, which is regularly updated to reflect new risks and changes in existing risks.
 Components of HFUKL's Risk Framework such as the risk strategy, risk appetite and policies set out the objectives, direction, limits and tolerances within which the Directors expect the business to operate.
 Other components of the RMS also support the management of operational risk across HFUKL, with policies, procedures and processes in place to identify, assess, control and remediate, monitor and report on operational risk

 Risk appetite statement: HFUKL has a low appetite for operational risk but recognises that the Company must accept some operational risk, because it is impossible to eliminate entirely.
 The Company strives to maintain a regime of operational efficiency, continuity of service and reliability which matches the Company's commitment to minimising harm to clients, the integrity of the market and loss to the Company.
-Refer to the table in Section 1.6 where the Firm attempts to quantify the likely impact of the significant operational risks crystalising.
+Refer to the table in Section 1.6 where the Company attempts to quantify the likely impact of the significant operational risks crystalising.